Frozen Pipes

 Do you have a burst pipe?

 This is an emergency.
-It's important to act quickly so that you minimise damage.
+It's important to act quickly to minimise damage.
 We've got four simple steps to help.

 Please follow our advice